-Justice Centre Hong Kong provides legal assistance to asylum seekers in Hong Kong.
+Justice Centre Hong Kong provides legal assistance to asylum seekers and victims of torture in Hong Kong.
 We provide assistance from the very first stage through to appeals and Judicial Reviews, including targeted strategic litigation in cases which will strengthen the rule of law and enhance protection for our clients.
 We also engage in training and capacity building, including running student legal clinics in collaboration with international and local universities in order to grow the next generation of human rights professionals

 Justice Centre Hong Kong is dedicated to developing policy that brings change for the most vulnerable forced migrants; refugees, other people seeking protection, and survivors of torture, human trafficking and forced labour.
 Our policy work is based upon our subject matter expertise, with a human rights and rule of law lens.